 INSIDER TIPA block away, Handy Park–named after the musician–hosts free concerts in summer.

 This striking copper and glass performing arts venue is dedicated to supporting African American playwrights and actors, with an attached school and internship program.
-Marking 50 years since Dr. King’s death, the theater’s 2018 program includes the jazz-fueled musical Selma, focused on the march across the Alabama city’s Edmund Pettus Bridge.
+The theater marked the 50th-anniversary of Dr. King’s assassination in 2018 with a program that included the jazz-fueled musical Selma, which focused on the march across the Alabama city’s Edmund Pettus Bridge.

 The Four Way